fernandoacorreia/blog/content/posts/github-pages-custom-domain.md

 title: "Custom domain with GitHub Pages"
 date: 2020-08-15T04:35:19Z
 tags: ["blogging", "DNS", "GitHub Pages"]
-draft: true # Sets whether to render this page.
-Draft of true will not be rendered.
 # description: "Article description." # Description used for search engine.
 # featured: true # Sets if post is a featured post, making appear on the home page side bar.
 # toc: false # Controls if a table of contents should be generated for first-level links automatically.